uditvyas/Panorama_Stiching/Panorama_Stitching/README.md

 The results will be stored in the directories results, and inbuilt_results for main.py and inbuilt_functions.py respectively.

 All the helper functions for both the files have been included in the helper.py file.

+Instructions for the Jupyter Notebook
+Steps to run the code:

+1. The python file is Assignment_1_18110176.ipynb
+2. In order to run the code, first create a new virtualenv, and install the dependencies (optional, may avoid if they are preinstalled).
+3. Now check the Jupyter notebook file.
+    - Make sure to connect to the appropriate Runtime (Virtualenv or any other)
+    - Run all the cells with the helper functions
+    - At the end of these cells, there is a cell to display the output for each set given in the assignment.
+    - The cell will simultanously generate two results, one using the selfmade functions, and the other using the Inbuilt functions
+4. The results will be stored in the "results/" directory that will be automatically created, corresponding to each input set.
+The results of the inbuilt functions will be stored in the "inbuilts_results/" directory.

+There are some exceptions as explained in the report.
+All of them have been taken care of in the code on its own.
+No explicit changes are required for any set.